rp-1/project_5/README.md

 ###Purpose:
-This project is designed to showcase several web technologies all working together to provide users with a useful, enjoy experience.
+This project is designed to showcase several web technologies all working together to provide users with a useful, enjoyable experience.

 ###What it does:
 This single page web app allows you to browse a map or list of Hot Chicken joints